robert-delwood/Listbox-Tutorials/Listbox1_Example_Project_1/README.md

 However, using `listBox1.Items.Add` is a slow and awkward way to add more than just a couple of items.
 If, for example, your application displays an employee database of perhaps a few hundred, listing the names, the loading processing will have a noticeable delay.
 If you're using it from a scientific application, loading thousands or perhaps literally billions of list items, the delay will be unacceptably long.

 In those cases, another way to load the values is needed.
 For that case, see **Listbox2_Example**.

+## Tutorial Examples
+There are three example projects.
+Each project is standalone and you don't need previous projects to run another project.
+You don't even need to go through them sequentially, although if you're new to ListBoxes, consider going through each one in turn.

+The topics are:
+- **Basic operations**.
+This (**Listbox1_Example**) is a good starting place and introduces the basics of ListBoxes.
+- **Using DataSource for speed and convenience**.
+This (**Listbox2_Example**) introduces using the Listbox DataSource property allows for extremely quick loading and convenience from an array or list.
+- **Using Objects in a ListBox**.
+This (**Listbox3_Example**) introduces using objects for listbox items.
+The listbox items represent an object with multiple fields, such as a person with a first name, last name, and employee Id.
+This example showcases how to add an item's display, and how to select information from the selected item.

+Tutorials will be added overtime, so if your example project is not available, please try back later.